 In this second round of the My Library Is… Grants for School Libraries, RAILS invites school libraries to develop projects that incorporate principles of equity, diversity, and inclusion (EDI) and to clearly demonstrate the impact these projects will have on their diverse student populations, teachers, parents, and administrators.

 Libraries can choose to work collaboratively (with other libraries, organizations, etc.) or alone.
-At least one project partner must be a RAILS member and a RAILS member library must be the fiscal agent for the grant application.
-All types (academic, public, school, and special) of RAILS member libraries are eligible to apply.
+At least one project partner must be a RAILS member and a RAILS school library must be the fiscal agent for the grant application.

 Criteria and Evaluation

-The following types of projects will not be considered for RAILS’ My Library Is grants:
+The following types of projects will not be considered for RAILS' My Library Is...
+Grants for School Libraries: